 Create a post schedule that you can live with and stick to it.
 Aim for two quality posts per week for instance.
 Fresh, valuable content gives life to your blog, builds a momentum and grows you an audience that follows you and regularly expects to hear from you.

 Try to make a schedule for your content calendar.
 Figure out how much time the site will demand.
 Make it fit into your normal schedule with work, family and other activities.
 I would say you should post at least twice a week.
-Some advice on how you can find more time for your activities.

 Have at least two week’s articles ready and scheduled in advance.